TechnicalWebAnalytics/dataLayer-shopify/README.md

 2. **Create the dataLayer Snippets ( _use exact naming and casing!_ )**
   1. Create a snippet called **_dataLayer-allPages_** and copy over the provided *[dataLayer-allPages.js](https://github.com/TechnicalWebAnalytics/dataLayer-shopify/blob/master/dataLayer-allPages.js)* in the newly created snippet.
 In the code, navigate to the “Dynamic Dependencies” section and make any necessary changes.
   2. Create a snippet called **_dataLayer-checkout_** and copy over the provided *[dataLayer-checkout.js](https://github.com/TechnicalWebAnalytics/dataLayer-shopify/blob/master/dataLayer-checkout.js)* in the newly created snippet.
-In the code, navigate to the “Dynamic Dependencies” section and make any necessary changes.
+No changes need to be made to this snippet.

 3. **Add the code to the layouts**
   1. Within the **theme.liquid** layout, place this include snippet `{% include 'dataLayer-allPages' %}` right before the closing \</head> tag